 The Labour Relations Board works with employers, employees, and unions on matters related to employment and labour relations in unionized workplaces.
+As an administrative tribunal, the Board can't provide legal consultation services, advice, or guidance.
 Learn more about the Labour Relations Board.

 Workplace disputes

-If your workplace is unionized, or if you are in the process of becoming unionized, contact your union for help with a workplace dispute.
+If your workplace is unionized, or if you are in the process of becoming unionized, contact your union.
 If your workplace is not unionized, contact the Employment Standards Branch.

 Health, safety, and bullying